FREQUENTLY ASKED QUESTIONS

 As a clinic, GP’s and referrers are usually updated as part of our report writing and letters to keep them informed regarding care being offered.
 This is recognised as good practice when working with children and families.
 Please let us know if you wish to discuss this.

 After your assessments and treatment, an update letter or report will be provided for you to share with any relevant people in your child or young person’s life.
+We complete letters within 3-4 weeks after seeing the child.

 How do the appointments work?